 What is the Regional Official Plan Review?

 In keeping with the Government of Ontario’s Planning Act, the Region must update its Official Plan every 5 years.
 This mandatory update ensures that official plan policies stay current with Provincial plan and policy changes and reflect our changing community's needs.

-Peel 2041 is our current Regional Official Plan review.
-It started on May 23, 2013 with a public meeting.This meeting broached revisions that may be required in our Official Plan policies, schedules and figures.
+Peel 2051 is our current Regional Official Plan review.
+It started on May 23, 2013 with a public meeting.
+The Regional Official Plan Review process will: